michaelshirley1/door-manager/README.md

-# DoorStop — Door Company Interface
+# TheDoorShop — Door Company Interface

 An internal management dashboard for a door company, built with React, TypeScript, and a .NET backend